Description

 The Harmony SHR is designed to assist and compensate for gravity in the shoulders of people with neurological and musculoskeletal movement impairments.
 The shoulder is the most complicated joint in the human body.
 In engineering, it is simplified to no less than five separate degrees of motion.
 The Harmony SHR can reproduce up to 85% of the shoulder’s natural range of motion.

-Combining the repetition, price reproducibility, and persistence of a robotic, this wearable aims to improve the range of motion and strength of the shoulder and arm for patients who can use it.
+By combining the repetition, precise motion reproducibility, and persistence of a robot, this wearable aims to improve the range of motion and strength of the shoulder and arm for patients who can use it.
 It is not meant to replace but amplify existing physical therapy protocols.

 Harmonic Bionics, Austin, Texas, USA, website